 - "In terms of comfort and space, though, the Escape feels its age.
 Up front, the seating position is too tall, which gives the driver the feeling of hovering above the controls, and there's no telescoping steering wheel." -- Edmunds

-The Ford Escape can be equipped with features such as SYNC, a voice-activated infotainment system that operates Bluetooth, the stereo and gives turn-by-turn directions, but reviewers say it can be confusing.
-But if you don’t want SYNC, the controls should be straightforward because there will be less clutter on the dash.
+The 2012 Ford Escape can be equipped with features such as SYNC, a voice-activated infotainment system that operates Bluetooth, the stereo and gives turn-by-turn directions, but reviewers say it can be confusing.
+If you don’t want SYNC, the controls should be straightforward because there will be less clutter on the dash.

 Although you can add class-competitive technology features, the base XLS doesn’t come with much.
 It has power windows, cruise control, a basic AM/FM stereo with a CD player and an auxiliary input jack.
-But unlike the Kia Sportage, the Escape doesn’t come with satellite radio, a USB port or Bluetooth.
+However, unlike the Kia Sportage, the Escape doesn’t come with satellite radio, a USB port or Bluetooth.
 Not only is it equipped with more standard features, but the Sportage also costs less than the Escape.
 If you live in the city, consider adding Ford’s active park assist system.
 Available on Limited models, park assist uses sensors to find a parking space that’s big enough for the Escape.
 When it does, it helps you park the car, but you’re responsible for shifting, accelerating and braking.

 - "The climate controls are simple to use.
 The navigation system absorbs most audio controls.
 It complicates some functions by requiring multiple button and/or touch-screen presses for some simple tasks.
 Redundant steering-wheel buttons and voice programming via Ford's Sync system help." -- Consumer Guide